tomkirish/AzureSecNotes/README.md

 2. Features -
     * Load balancing and traffice manager provide high availability.
 Scaling is also a feature.
 DevOps capabilities are incorporated such as continuous deployment utilizing Azure DevOps, Git, Docker Hub, and more....
 3. Built-In Azure Security -
-    * Azure we apps run within their own secured sandbox environment
+    * Azure web apps run within their own isolated sandbox environment
     * VM instances and runtime software receive regular updates
     * Secure secrets including connection strings between apps and Azure resources do not cross network boundaries
     * All connections using App Service connectivity are encrypted